underscoreio/shapeless-guide/src/pages/representations/adts.md

 The beauty of ADTs is that they are completely type safe.
-The compiler has complete knowledge of the algebras we define, so it can support us in writing complete, correctly typed methods involving our types:
+The compiler has complete knowledge of the algebras we define, so it can help us write complete, correctly typed methods involving our types:

 ```tut:book:silent